 - Add cubbies or lockers for each member of your family.

-- Visual clutter is real; hide clutter behind closed doors, and use open shelving, bins and hooks for everyday items.
+- Visual clutter is real.
+Hide clutter behind closed doors, and use open shelving, bins, and hooks for everyday items.

-Need to get organized?
+Do you need to get organized?
 Reach out and discover what’s possible in your home!